hkbuttar/matchstate/data/README.md

   - Mid-2000s onward: Bet365 (`B365H/D/A`) and other bookmakers are added.
   - Recent seasons (2020s): dozens of odds columns incl.
 Pinnacle (`PSH/PSD/PSA`), Bet365, William Hill, and market-average/max columns.
-  - **Practical implication for Step 9 (betting-market benchmark):** the market-comparison analysis is only meaningful from ~2000/01 onward, and the exact bookmaker(s) available differ by season.
-Pre-2000 seasons can be used for Dixon-Coles / Bayesian model fitting (Steps 2-3) but must be excluded from any market-benchmark comparison.
+  - **Practical implication for the betting-market benchmark (`market/`):** the market-comparison analysis is only meaningful from ~2000/01 onward, and the exact bookmaker(s) available differ by season.
+Pre-2000 seasons can be used for Dixon-Coles / Bayesian model fitting (`baseline/`, `bayesian/`) but must be excluded from any market-benchmark comparison.
 - Early-season CSVs also contain trailing blank rows (a formatting quirk of the source, not missing matches) — these are dropped during parsing, not treated as missing data.